KatTheGit/sylvan-row/assets/README.md

   - Always has one stack, can go up to three.
 - **Passive** - Frontliner
   - Any nearby allies are given a small speed boost, including himself.

+### 4.1.3.
+Alita [IDEA]

+- **Primary - Form 1**
+  - A long range projectile which can heal allies or damage opponents.
+- **Primary - Form 2**
+  - A fast short range projectile that either damages an opponent, or heals an ally.
+  - If an ally is healed, you are also healed.
+- **Secondary**
+  - Alternate between the first and second form.
+  - Heal yourself slightly.
+  - Charges relatively fast.
+  - Form 1 is ranged.
+  - Form 2 is an assassin.
+- **Dash - Form 1**
+  - A medium dash on a medium cooldown.
+- **Dash - Form 2**
+  - A long dash on a long cooldown.
+- **Passive - Form 2**
+  - Marginally higher movement speed

+Intended playstyle:
+- The health gained from the secondary is an incentive to change forms.
+- You must therefore adapt to two playstyles.
+- Countered by punishing bad positioning and forcing out **Secondary**.

 ## 4.2.
 Assassins